In-demand skills and high salaries contribute to the appeal of business degrees.

 Our analysis of salary statistics indicates that demand for professionals with a business degree are highest in human resource management, business analytics, finance, logistics and supply chain management, and digital marketing.
 Triple-figure salaries are achievable with modest levels of experience and responsibility.

-According to the National Skills Commission Skills Priority List (2022 edition), the national future demand rating is strong for occupations such as human resource adviser, recruitment consultant, workplace relations adviser, land economist, and valuer.
-Labour shortages currently exist for auditors, insurance brokers, and marketing specialists.
+According to the Skills Priority List (2023 edition), the national future demand rating is above average for occupations such as human resource adviser, management consultant, recruitment consultant, and workplace relations adviser.
+Labour shortages currently exist for auditors, financial investment advisers, marketing specialists, recruitment consultants, sales and marketing managers, taxation accountants, and workplace relations advisers.

 Related: 10 Highest-Paying Business Degrees: Future Jobs